Your cart is currently empty!

 Or nettles.

-Now that I’ve explained it all, I can rest and wait for the prayer to drift up into the gods and the sky.
-But as I see Oggy stepping out of his house and looking this way, I know this peaceful waiting isn’t going to last long.
+Now that I’ve explained it all, I can rest and wait for the prayer to drift up into the sky.
+But the moment I see Oggy stepping out of his house and looking this way, I know this peaceful waiting isn’t going to last long.

 I Can Count Just Fine